Kennedy Wesley: International career

+Youth

 Wesley has represented the United States at multiple youth levels.
 In the fall of 2016, she was a member of the under-17 team that won the 2016 CONCACAF Women's U-17 Championship and consequently qualified for the 2016 FIFA U-17 Women's World Cup.
 Wesley herself was named to the tournament's Best XI.
 She also participated in the ensuing World Cup, in which the team was eliminated in the group stage.
 The following year, she repeated the cycle with the U-17 squad, playing in the 2018 CONCACAF Women's U-17 Championship and scoring her first youth national team goal in the process.
 However, she suffered an injury in the lead-up to the 2018 FIFA U-17 Women's World Cup and was not able to participate in the tournament.

 In 2020, Wesley was a member of the under-20 team that won gold at the 2020 CONCACAF Women's U-20 Championship.
 She earned her first U-20 cap in the first game of the competition, a 9–0 drubbing of Cuba.
 During the tournament, she tallied her first U-20 goal after heading in a cross from eventual Stanford teammate Katie Duong to help the United States win their quarterfinal match over Canada.

 While in her second year playing in the NWSL with the San Diego Wave, Wesley received a call-up to the under-23 squad for two friendlies against Germany.

+Senior

 Emma Hayes handed Wesley her first call-up to the senior national team in October 2025.
 She made her senior international debut on October 29, 2025, starting in a 6–0 victory over New Zealand.
+On April 17, 2026, Wesley recorded her first international goal contributions, assisting former Stanford and San Diego Wave teammate Naomi Girma in a victory over Japan before scoring a goal of her own later on in the match.